theyoungastronauts/houston_legacy/README.md

     - profile required
     - album/food/etc => only if you want to use those features
 4. Execute the `cli/database/user_create.plpgsql` file => this will automatically create a trigger that fires when a new user is created to create a profile for them.
-5. run `flutter pub get` in the app folder
+5. in the root directory, run `make init`.
+If you don't have make on your machine, just run the commands listed in there.
+This will simply run all the `flutter/dart pub get` functions.
 6. Launch the app!

 ### Generating Code